Pratya0011/Flixxit/README.md

 - Font Awesome Icons: A comprehensive library of icons that can be easily integrated into the project to enhance the user interface.

 - Material-React-Table: A React component library for creating interactive and responsive data tables with Material Design styles.

+- Server-Side Rendering (SSR) using Pug templates for generating dynamic HTML on the server side for admin signup

 ## Screenshots